nwtime/ntpwww/content/en/ntpfaq/NTP-s-trbl-general.md

 #### 8.2.1.
 Starting, running, querying

 #### 8.2.1.1.
-How can I check that xntpd is up and running?
+How can I check that ntpd is up and running?

-The easiest command to verify that `xntpd` is still running is `ntpq -p`.
-This command will contact `xntpd` on the local host, and it will list all configured servers together with some health status.
-If `xntpd` is not running, the typical error message is `ntpq: read: Connection refused`.
+The easiest command to verify that `ntpd` is still running is `ntpq -p`.
+This command will contact `ntpd` on the local host, and it will list all configured servers together with some health status.
+If `ntpd` is not running, the typical error message is `ntpq: read: Connection refused`.

 If your are logged in to a UNIX machine, you can use `ps` to look for the daemon.